lk-geimfari/mimety/README.md

 **Mimety** is a tiny library for Elixir that help you handle mime types.
 Complete list of mime types defined [here](http://www.iana.org/assignments/media-types/media-types.xhtml).

-### Documentation
-`Mimety` is simple to use, and the below examples should help you get started.
-Complete documentation for `Mimety` is available here: https://hexdocs.pm/mimety/

 ### Usage

 ```elixir